 9. Focus on a primary social media channel

-- If the nature of your product/service offering is B2B then LinkedIn and/or Twitter are natural choices.
+- If the nature of your product/service offering is B2B then LinkedIn and/or Twitter will be the natural choices

-- For B2C businesses, Facebook and/or Instagram might be better choices.
+- For B2C businesses, Facebook, Instagram and/or TikTok might be a more effective option

 10. Partner with local influencers